aichemy-hub/docs/blog/nmr-facility.rst

 become increasingly important.

-Sometimes, people are advised to gain additional training to help them answer these questions, however, I think its more important to ask why a person interested in chemical research should be considering these questions at all.
+Sometimes, people are advised to gain additional training to help them answer these questions, however, I think it's more important to ask why a person interested in chemical research should be considering these questions at all.
 The fact is delegating data management to individual research groups means that good data management practices will likely be inconsistently applied, less time